Bien vs. Bueno: Your Ultimate Guide to Understanding the Difference

-Bear this in mind when using this word, since it will always have to agree in gender and number with the noun it refers to:
+For starters, bueno has four forms that always have to agree in gender and number with the noun it refers to:

 The first thing you should know is that bueno and buen are actually two facets of the same word.

 Their meaning is identical, but their position in the sentence is different.

-But this word also has the possibility of appearing in front of the same masculine singular nouns.
-The sentence will mean the same, but bueno has to lose its final -o in order to be able to be in that position:
+Bueno is used after a masculine singular noun, but this word also has the possibility of appearing in front of the same masculine singular nouns.
+In this case, bueno has to lose its final -o in order to be able to be in that position:

-Es un muy buen niño.
+Es un niño muy bueno.
+(He is a very good child.) → Es un muy buen niño.
 (He is a very good child.)

-Es un buen melón.
+Es un melón bueno.
+(It is a tasty melon.) → Es un buen melón.
 (It is a tasty/good melon.)

 Dame la patita. ¡Buen chico!
 (Give me your paw.
 Good boy!)